FruityRazer/fruityrazer.github.io/index.md

 ### Project Layout

-[FruityKit](https://github.com/FruityRazer/FruityKit): Framework that handles all low-level code, written in C and Swift.
+ - [FruityKit](https://github.com/FruityRazer/FruityKit): Framework that handles all low-level code, written in C and Swift.

-[FruityUI](https://github.com/FruityRazer/FruityUI): A user interface, written in SwiftUI.
+ - [FruityUI](https://github.com/FruityRazer/FruityUI): A user interface, written in SwiftUI.
+ - [FruityServer](https://github.com/FruityRazer/FruityServer): A simple, example implementation of a driver that uses FruityKit.

 ### Supported Devices